Area of a Sphere Calculator

 This sphere area calculator computes the surface area of a sphere using either radius or diameter measurements.
 The calculator uses accurate geometric formulas and supports multiple unit systems for precise calculations.

-MathCalculate sphere surface area using radius or diameter
+MathCalculate sphere surface area from radius or diameter

 Related Calculators